xperthut/HYPPO-X/README.md

 ```
 The tab `view` at top of the `XQuartz` panel has a option to show or hide the labels in the graph.
 Hide all the labels and save the image.
 The image will save in `eps` format.`

 11. Open the `csv` file generated at earlier step and remove the first blank row and save it.
-Copy this file to the `c++ project` folder and add its reference in the project editor (xcode or MS Visual studio).
+Copy this file to the `C++ project` folder and add its reference in the project editor (xcode or MS Visual studio).

 12. Configure this file name with path here:
 ```cpp